While any manager would love a 100% attendance rate in their business, it’s an unlikely dream for most.

 It all starts with hiring the right people.

 Some thrive in high-pressure environments, while some prefer a quieter pace.
 Social preferences are different for everyone; introverts, while capable of being the life of the party, need alone time to recharge.
 So if you hire introverted types, are you giving them the space to relax?
 If not, their satisfaction and productivity may drop over time.
-Same goes for extroverts: are they getting restless in an office that’s too quiet?
+The same goes for extroverts: are they getting restless in an office that’s too quiet?

 It's also worth asking: